mthimma/scib/scib_one_method.md

 # Platelet       .   .   .   .   .   .   .   .   .   .   .
 14
 ```

+## Accuracy: a simple evaluation of data integration

-There are several ways of estimating the performance of the data
+There are several ways of evaluation the performance of the data
 integration technique.
-Accuracy is one of the simpler method.
+One of the simpler ways is accuracy which is
+defined as the percentage of correctly predicted labels out of the total
+number of observations.

 1. Assign every cluster to one label using simple majority